 Peter also advises businesses on health and safety, food safety and consumer law.

-- Defending planning enforcement actions in relation to dwellings subdivided into dangerous flats.
+Defending planning enforcement actions in relation to houses of multiple occupation.

-He has also acted in environmental prosecutions of companies accused of illegal dumping and breach of waste management controls.
-Peter has been engaged with Business and Human Rights compliance and remedial advice for many years and is a regular participant at the OECD Global Forum on Responsible Business Conduct.
+Peter has also been engaged with Business and Human Rights compliance and remedial advice for many years and is a regular participant at the OECD Global Forum on Responsible Business Conduct.

 - 2018 – Acquittal on allegations of laundering the proceeds of a Collective Investment Scheme

 - 2017 – Acquittal on allegations of laundering the proceeds of a copy-cat website fraud (National Trading Standards Prosecution)

 - 2017 – Representing company director on allegations of en primeur wine fraud.

 - R. (on the application of Galldorf TKZMR) v Folkestone Magistrates' Court EWHC 2019 (Admin) – judicial review to secure recovery of proceeds of fraud

 - 2016 – Representing a former solicitor in BIS investigation.

 - 2016 – Representing defendant in Pt 6 PoCA civil recovery proceedings and linked Tax Tribunal hearing